quotient-im/libQuotient/CONTRIBUTING.md

 We gradually introduce autotests based on a combination of CTest and Qt Test frameworks - see `autotests/` directory.
-There are very few of those, as we have just started adding those to the new code (you guessed it; adding more tests to the old code is very welcome).
+There are very few of those, as we have just started adding those to the new code (you guessed it; adding more tests to the old code is very welcome and also is a good exercise to get to know the library).

-Aside from that, libQuotient comes with a command-line end-to-end test suite called Quotest.
+On top of that, libQuotient comes with a command-line end-to-end test suite called Quotest.
 Any significant addition to the library API should be accompanied by a respective test in `autotests/` and/or in Quotest.

 To add a test to autotests:
-- In a new .cpp file in `autotests/`, define a test class derived from QObject and write tests as member functions in its `private slots:` section.
+- In a new `.cpp` file in `autotests/`, define a test class derived from QObject and write tests as member functions in its `private slots:` section.
-  If you feel more comfortable using a header file to define the class, that's also fine but not necessary.
+  If you feel more comfortable using a header file to define the class, that's fine but not necessary.
 If you're new to Qt Test framework, use existing tests as a guidance.
 - Add a `quotient_add_test` macro call with your test to `autotests/CMakeLists.txt`